 Periodontal disease affects approximately 85% of pets over the age of four.
 Dental disease is often a silent killer; many pet owners do not realize when their pets are suffering from it.
 Not only can dental disease cause tooth pain and tooth loss, but as it progresses, bacteria can also spread to the kidneys, liver and heart and cause severe organ damage and disease.
 These complications can even result in death.

-Animal Care Hospital offers a wide variety of pet dental services, including:
+Animal Care Hospital of Phoenix offers a wide variety of pet dental services, including: